Atomic-Potato/Computer-Science-University-Notes/Computer Science LU/Computer Science LU/Year 3/Semester 1/🟥I3350 - Mobile Application/🟦3.1 # Layouts & Resources For UI/🟩1 @ Views.md

 `main` is the xml you have created under `res->layout->main.xml`

 Whenever you want to change the current look of an Activity or when you move from one Activity to another, the new Activity must have a design to show.
 We call [`setContentView`](https://developer.android.com/reference/android/app/Activity.html#setContentView(int)) in `onCreate()` with the desired design as argument.

+Also note that before executing this function, no views are created in the activity yet.
+So if your try to find a view by id in the view before setting the content, it will result in an error.

 # Best practices for view hierarchies
 Arrangement of view hierarchy affects app performance.
 So use smallest number of simplest views possible and keep the hierarchy flat-limit nesting of views and view groups